thebigmunch/google-music-scripts/docs/index.rst

 It is located in the `user config directory
 <https://github.com/ActiveState/appdirs#some-example-output>`_
 for your operating system with the app author being **thebigmunch** and app name being **google-music-scripts**.
+If the ``-u, --username`` option is given to a command, the configuration file from subdirectory **username** is used.

-google-music-scripts allows configuration of default option using the defaults table.
+google-music-scripts allows configuration of option defaults using the defaults table.
 Use option long names (e.g. device-id, uploader-id) as the key.
 Defaults can be set for all commands, specific commands, or both with command-specific defaults taking precedence.